Are Bed Bugs Dangerous?

 In addition to physical harm in the form of skin bites, these little insects can also negatively affect our mental health by causing sleep deprivation and anxiety.

 But more about the harmful effect of this pest below.

 What can bed bugs do to us?

 Bed bugs can travel great distances on people’s clothes, so spreading and breeding is not a problem for them.
 They can easily get into your home through your coat, luggage or boxes you use when moving.
 Then they find their way to your bed, hiding in places like the seams of the mattress or headboard during the day only to become active at night.
-In addition to the discomfort that bed bugs can cause, there are other more serious problems that may follow.
+In addition to the discomfort that bed bugs can cause, other more serious problems may follow.

-Needless to say that more sensitive people, especially children, are more likely to develop symptoms and suffer complications.
+Needless to say, more sensitive people, especially children, are more likely to develop symptoms and suffer complications.
 The latter may include an allergic reaction or bacterial infection.
 Scratching heavily can open a wound where bacteria can breed, so remember to disinfect the affected areas properly and consult with a doctor right away in case of an allergic reaction.